bespoke-silicon-group/hb_starlite/README.md

 We describe all of these and more in detail below.
 Your goal during the training phase is carefully read over everything in this document and to follow the linked tutorial resources.

-By the end of the training phase, you should be able to do these things:
+By the end of the training phase, you should be able to do these things using our container infrastructure:

 * *PyTorch:* Build, train, and evaluate an image classifier for the CIFAR-10 dataset.
 Export the trained network as an ONNX model and execute it in TVM.
 Measure its estimated efficiency when processing a batch of image.
 * *GraphIt:* Implement a classic undergraduate-level graph processing algorithm, such as the [Floyd–Warshall shortest path algorithm][fw], in GraphIt.
 Invoke the graph processing kernel from a Python program that loads and supplies compressed sparse row (CSR) data.
 Measure the kernel's estimated efficiency when processing an example graph.